nickytonline/www.nickyt.co/src/posts/impressions-of-polywork-3pbp.md

 ## Onboarding

 I secured my handle, *nickytonline*, because [that's me everywhere on the Internet](https://www.iamdeveloper.com/pages/social/).
-It's been a couple of months, so I don't remember most of the onboarding process, but I remember choosing your assistant as part of the onboarding—a fun touch.
+I signed up in May, so I don't remember most of the onboarding process, but I remember choosing your assistant as part of the onboarding—a fun touch.

 ![Polywork assitant](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hoaz3ladpk05d9endst0.png)